Ruby McKim: Personal life

-She was married to her high school classmate Arthur McKim from July 16, 1917 until his death in June 1967.
+She was married to her high school classmate Arthur McKim from July 16, 1917, until his death in June 1967.
 They had two children.
 McKim died at a nursing home in Independence, Missouri on July 26, 1976.

 Legacy

-The Encyclopædia Britannica called her "one of the 20th century’s most innovative American quilt designers", and was included in the first edition of Who's Who of American Women, and in subsequent editions of the encyclopedia.
+The Encyclopædia Britannica called her "one of the 20th century's most innovative American quilt designers", and she was included in the first edition of Who's Who of American Women as well as in subsequent editions of the encyclopedia.
 According to a biography of McKim, she became a successful entrepreneur during a period where women did not enter into the business industry.
 The publications of her works led to quilt contests and shows to spread across the United States. and her works experienced a revival from 1999 to the 21st century.
 McKim was inducted into the Quilters Hall of Fame in July 2002, the 33rd member to be so honored, in recognition of her "important contributions to the quilt revival of the early twentieth century, through her widely distributed designs, her book, and her business."